ton-community/contract-verifier-backend/README.md

 ### Environment variables
 * `INFURA_ID` and `INFURA_SECRET` - The backend persists sources and compilation metadata to an infura IPFS node.
 * `PRIVATE_KEY` - To sign its message cell with a private key, which is verified by the [verifier registry](https://github.com/ton-blockchain/TEPs/pull/91).
-Provide an ED25519 compatible private key in the `PRIVATE_KEY` env var.
+Provide an ED25519 compatible private key.
 * `SOURCES_REGISTRY` - The address of the sources registry contract
 * `VERIFIER_ID` - Sources verifier id